 Written by legendary Don & Dewey this was originally a hit for Dale & Grace in the US in 1963.
 Marie has been married three times to two different men, her son committed suicide and her daughter is a lesbian.
 Donny is still a very handsome grandfather of a couple of nippers.

-One final thing – those brackets round the word All – Why?!
+One final thing – those brackets around the word All – Why?!

 I’m not quite sure why this was such a big hit over here.
 Number 13 in fact in 1978 which for one of the old guard was huge.